 Nurses have been using social media since its inception.
-However, there are many pitfalls which may adversely affect the nurse’s career, because of the risk of protected information disclosure.
+However, there are many pitfalls that may adversely affect the nurse’s career, because of the risk of protected information disclosure.

 A 2010 survey conducted by the National Council of State Boards of Nursing (NCSBN) indicated an overwhelming majority of responding Boards of Nurses (BONs) – 33 of the 46 respondents – reported receiving complaints of nurses who have violated patient privacy by posting photos or information about patients on social networking sites.
 The majority – 26 of the 33 – of BONs reported taking disciplinary actions based on these complaints.
 Actions taken by the BONs included censure of the nurse, issuing a letter of concern, placing conditions on the nurse’s license or suspension of the nurse’s license (National Council of State Boards of Nursing (NCSBN), 2011).

 Remember to maintain professional boundaries with the use of social media.
 Like in-person relationships, the nurse has the obligation to establish, communicate and enforce professional boundaries with patients in the online environment.
 Use caution when having online social contact with patients or former patients.
 Online contact with patients or former patients blurs the distinction between a professional and personal relationship.
 The fact that a patient may initiate contact with the nurse does not permit the nurse to engage in a personal relationship with the patient (NCSBN, 2011).

 Does your workplace have a social media page?
 If it does, ensure that you know the facility’s policy regarding what can be posted on this page.
 It is also important to understand that each facility has a policy about what can and cannot be accessed from the facility computers.

 Important to note – even if you delete your post, it is not permanently deleted!
 Everything you post, even between individuals on social media can be leaked to the public or copied and pasted to others with whom you had no intention of sharing.